turnapps/docs/docs/tos.md

-# TurnApps Terms of Use
+# TurnApps Terms of Service

 ## 1. Introduction
 - These Terms constitute a contract between you and TurnApps and apply to all services and software provided by TurnApps.